niemopen/niem-model/README.md

 - Moved `scr:PersonRole` from `scr:ScreeningPersonType` to the new augmentation.
 - Removed properties `scr:AgentPersonRole`, `scr:AgentAssociation`, and type `scr:AgentAssociationType` as they are no longer needed to relate an agent to a role.

+### Updated Minimum Essential Metadata in MilOps ([niemopen/niem-model#40](https://github.com/niemopen/niem-model/issues/40))

+The DoD Minimum Essential Metadata were updated by DoD Metadata Guidance issued by the DoD Chief Digital and Artificial Intelligence Officer in March 2023.
+The following changes have been made:

+- Updated the definitions of property `mo:MinimumEssentialMetadata` and type `mo:MinimumEssentialMetadataType`.
+- Renamed property `mo:LegalAuthority` as `mo:AuthorizationReference` and changed its type to `nc:DocumentType`.
+- Removed type `mo:LegalAuthorityType`.
+- Renamed property `mo:Creator` as `mo:ResourceOriginator` and updated its definition.
+- Renamed property `mo:OfficeOfRecord` as `mo:DataResourceCustodian` and updated its definition.
+- Added new property `mo:DataItemCreateDateTime` to type `mo:MinimumEssentialMetadataType`.
+- Added existing property `nc:DescriptionText` to type `mo:MinimumEssentialMetadataType`.
+- Added existing properties to type `mo:ResourceFormatType`:
+  - `nc:DocumentMediaCategoryText`
+  - `nc:BinarySizeValue`
+- Added existing properties to type `mo:ClassificationReferenceDocumentType`:
+  - `nc:DocumentTitleText`
+  - `nc:DocumentEffectiveDate`
+  - `nc:DocumentAuthor`.
+- Added existing properties to type `mo:HandlingRestrictionsCUIType`:
+  - `cui:SpecifiedCategoryMarkingCode`
+  - `cui:BasicCategoryMarkingCode`
+  - `cui:DocumentMarkingLDC`

+### Harmonized MilOps MILSTD2525 Components (niemopen/niem-model#58)

+- Harmonized duplicate MILSTD2525-B and MILSTD2525-C types:
+  - Refactored `mo:MILSTD2525-B-SIDC-Type` and `mo:MILSTD2525-C-SIDC-Type` into a single `mo:MILSTD2525-SIDC-Type`
+  - Refactored `mo:MILSTD2525-B-SIDC-SimpleType` and `mo:MILSTD2525-C-SIDC-SimpleType` into a single `mo:MILSTD2525-SIDC-SimpleType`
+- Updated property `mo:MILSTD2525-B-SIDC-Code` to have the new harmonized type `mo:MILSTD2525-SIDC-Type` and to make the definition unique.
+- Updated property `mo:MILSTD2525-C-SIDC-Code` to have the new harmonized type `mo:MILSTD2525-SIDC-Type` and to make the definition unique.

 ### Added nc:Person to scr:PhysicalEncounterAgentAssociationType ([niemopen/niem-model#41](https://github.com/niemopen/niem-model/issues/41))

 scr:PhysicalEncounterAgentAssociationType is defined as a relationship between a DHS agent and a person.
 The association was updated to add the missing `nc:Person` property.